 I originally chose Bluehost based on some recommendations I found on the Internet.
 But it appears that those recommendations were outdated and the quality and customer service at Bluehost has gone downhill ever since.
 I’ve heard nothing but bad experiences from other bloggers who are with Bluehost and most of them switched to SiteGround, just as I did.

 Before switching, I wanted to be sure I was making the right choice and so I did a lot of research.
 I also consulted with a Facebook group of more than 6,000 web designers and tech guys and most of them recommended SiteGround as the very best shared hosting company.
-The prices at SiteGround are very comparable most other companies, but the quality and the service are beyond comparison!
+The prices at SiteGround are very comparable to most other companies, but the quality and the service are beyond comparison!
 SiteGround is faster, safer, and more reliable.

-Recently I had several issues which were not related to SiteGround (but I didn’t know that at that time and neither did they) and they helped me to solve the problem even if it wasn’t really theirs to solve.
+Once I had several serious issues with my site that were not related to SiteGround (but I didn’t know that at that time and neither did they) and they helped me to solve the problem even if it wasn’t really theirs to solve.
 Their customer service is just that good!